LI7XI/AudioAnalyzerDocs/docs/tips-code.md

 You can technically make a variable and set it to that long line `Value=[&ParentMeasure:Resolve(Value, Handler HandlerName | Channel Auto)]` then use that in your calculation: `(1 + #Value#)`.
 But why going through all that?

-Section variables were mainly made to retrieve infos.
+Section variables are intended to be used in logging and Lua scripts.
 Even though child measures can retrieve infos as well, it's recommended to use section variables for infos, and child measures to retrieve values.

+Except when using Spectrogram or Waveform handlers, you should use a child measure to retrieve the path infos about the image they generate.
 But of course choose what fits your needs the most.

 Now, performance wise, what's the difference?<br/>
 They have almost identical performance.
 Child measures performance depends on how rainmeter handles them.
 Section variables performance depends on how the plugin handles them.

-Most of the performance is taken in drawing the meters, not in calculating the values.
+Most of the performance is taken in drawing the meters, not in retrieving values.
 So you wouldn't notice any performance difference between child measures and sections variables.

 ## Handlers Arrangement